 Tip #2: Show a professional face

-Newsflash: The people reviewing your application are people.
+The people reviewing your application are people.
 As such, they’d like to get to know you a bit through what you submit.
-But TMI is still a risk – you still want to sound like the refined professional we know you are.
+But TMI is still a risk – you still want to sound like the refined professional.
 That means no email addresses like “portajonjeff” or “foxymama212.”
 Get a separate account for official business if you need to.
-The same goes for your voicemail recording and Facebook profile: professionalism matters.
+The same goes for your voicemail recording and social media profiles: professionalism matters.
 There are thousands of dollars on the line here.

 Tip #3: References: choose wisely, ask nicely

 You get to decide who to ask to serve as your references or write recommendation letters on your behalf.
-But that’s where your influence ends – these people will now serve as essential authorities on your awesomeness.
-You won’t see the letters they write about you, nor should you ask to.
+You likely won’t see the letters they write about you, nor should you ask to.
 So make sure you think carefully when choosing references.
 And not grandma, either.
-Go with a professor, perhaps, or a professional contact who can vouch for your awesome work ethic, shrewd intellect and uncanny mindreading ability.
+Go with a professor, perhaps, or a professional contact who can vouch for your work ethic, intellect and ability.

 Got your references figured out?
 Time for the approach.
 This isn’t as scary as you might think – reviewers generally like to see you’re making strides in networking and establishing connections with professionals.
 Besides, there are easy ways to improve your chances of getting a “yes”:

 - If that can’t happen, pick up the phone and call.
-Use email only as a last resort (like if the person is away in a developing country on sabbatical) OR choose another reference.
+Use email only as a last resort OR choose another reference.